This blog provides information for educational purposes only. Read our complete summary for more info.

 Fuel Alcohol: Great for Cooking

 Fuel alcohol (ethanol) is a renewable, sustainable, and clean burning fuel source.
 It can be produced by anyone with a still, a fuel alcohol permit, and access to some starch (corn, for example) or sugar.
 Fuel alcohol can be used to power cars, dirt bikes, lawnmowers, and chainsaws.
 Fuel alcohol can also be used as a heat source and can even be used to cook.
 Believe it or not, at the right proof, fuel alcohol (which is simply pure ethanol) can even be used for medical purposes (as a disinfectant and antiseptic).
-You could drink it as well, but that'd be illegal unless you have a distilled spirits permit.

 One of our favorite uses for fuel alcohol is for cooking.
 Below are some shots of us using ethanol to boil water for a couple of cups of coffee.